European Market Situation

 After several problems with the providers, the city is now working on a regulation to improve the service and the parking of bikes (see here).
 The mobility agency Vienna already did a first step into this direction and published tips on how to properly park the dockless bikes (see here).

-oBike since September 2017 with about 500 bikes but without a permission from the city (see here)
+oBike from September 2017 until June 2018 with about 500 bikes but without a permission from the city (see here)

 GobeeBike since October 2017, not available in the complete Brussels region but only in limited municipalities, due to too much vandalism they left the city in January 2018 (see here) but there ere delays in removing the bikes and they were threatened with fines (see here)